YapengTeng/LabelTool/README.md

 If sometimes the code failed, just restart it.
 It will automatically setup the environment again.
 Note: we don't have funtions to erease all points, and pls label images one by one; you cannot save keypoints if there exists unlabeled images between except directly using ``reuse`` function.

+You can drag the current keypoint by holding down the left button.
+Someone who is responsible for labeling the intervals can set ``label_intervals`` True.

 # environment

 You don't need to setup extra environment, just pip install necessary python libs.